smadhukumar/Fiserv/Lab 1. Replication To AWS S3.md

 add replicat s3, exttrail AdapterExamples/trail/tr

 ```
-4. Crosscheck for AWS S3 replicat’s status, RBA and stats.
+4. Crosscheck for CloudERA Hadoop replicat’s status, RBA and stats.
 Once you get the stats, you can view the s3.log from. /dirrpt directory which gives information about data sent to kinesis data stream and operations performed.
 ![](/images/s3/s3_002.JPG)